JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

    <img src="dk-webhook-deliveries.png" width="706" alt="Webhook deliveries"/>

-If a build configuration is configured via a valid GitHub App connection, you can utilize [GitHub Checks Webhook triggers](github-checks-trigger.md) that replace the traditional combo of VCS trigger and Commit Status Publisher build feature.
+The alternative approach is to utilize [GitHub Checks Webhook triggers](github-checks-trigger.md) that leverage [GitHub check run API](https://docs.github.com/en/rest/checks/runs) to trigger new TeamCity builds on every commit.
+This trigger also acts as a replacement for the Commit Status Publisher build feature.

 ### GitLab